The Urban Time Warp

 But can restoring native forests in urban areas also help us restore a healthier relationship with time?
 The answer is: Yes!
 Time plays a fundamental role in our health and wellbeing, and our mission is to create cities that connect us to a healthier rhythm, in sync with the living world around us.

-This research highlights the crucial ways that Nature can regulate our sense of time, emphasising the importance of urban greening initiatives, such as our urban Pocket Forests, in helping us reconnect with a healthier and slower rhythm of life.
+This research highlights the crucial ways that nature can regulate our sense of time, emphasizing the importance of urban greening initiatives, such as our urban Pocket Forests, in helping us reconnect with a healthier and slower rhythm of life.

 London, England